leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 ![cost-saving connecting](/arch/Telephony_multiplexer_system.gif)

-The I/O Multiplexer is inspired by this data **selector** design and mainly used to increase the amount of file descriptors handling within a certain amount of time.I\/O Multiplexing
+The I/O Multiplexer is inspired by this data **selector** pattern and mainly used to increase the amount of file descriptors handling within a certain amount of time by the efficient selector mechanisms provided by operating system.

+I\/O Multiplexing

 ```
 TODO, diagram